ebosspc/Lilith-Windows-Tutorial/README.md

 <h4 align="center">

-Written by FireStorm and Salmon
+Written by FireStorm, Salmon, and Lucy

 </h4>